rpruim/shorts/README.md

----
-title: Shorts Extension For Quarto
+# Shorts Extension For Quarto
-toc-title: Table of contents
----

 Some handy short codes for quarto documents